Cross slip: Mechanisms

 The possible cross-slip planes are determined by the crystal system.
-In body centered cubic (BCC) metals, a screw dislocation with b=0.5<1̅11> can glide on {110} planes or {211} planes.
+In body centered cubic (BCC) metals, a screw dislocation with b=0.5<1̅11> can glide on {110}, {112}, or {123} planes, all of which have comparable packing densities.
 In face centered cubic (FCC) metals, screw dislocations can cross-slip from one {111} type plane to another.
 However, in FCC metals, pure screw dislocations dissociate into two mixed partial dislocations on a {111} plane, and the extended screw dislocation can only glide on the plane containing the two partial dislocations.
 The Friedel-Escaig mechanism and the Fleischer mechanism have been proposed to explain the cross-slip of partial dislocations in FCC metals.

 In the Friedel-Escaig mechanism, the two partial dislocations constrict to a point, forming a perfect screw dislocation on their original glide plane, and then re-dissociate on the cross-slip plane creating two different partial dislocations.
 Shear stresses then may drive the dislocation to extend and move onto the cross-slip plane.
 Atomic simulations have confirmed the Friedel-Escaig mechanism.

 Alternatively, in the Fleischer mechanism, one partial dislocation is emitted onto the cross-slip plane, and then the two partial dislocations constrict on the cross-slip plane, creating a stair-rod dislocation.
 Then the other partial dislocation combines with the stair-rod dislocation so that both partial dislocations are on the cross-slip plane.
 Since the stair rod and the new partial dislocations are high energy, this mechanism would require very high stresses.